 If you’re like us here at LitUnd Towers, you really prefer doing Black Friday from your couch, watching silly movies and drinking cocoa.
 Fortunately, we are all set up to help you get your shopping done without leaving that wonderful couch!

 We have a few suggestions for your list.
 (You thought we might.)
+There’s some terrific ideas below, and some really awesome specials from our authors!
 Remember that when you buy from Literary Underworld, you are buying from the authors and small presses directly, so they will get to keep much more of the sale price.
 Every little bit helps your favorite author keep creating those fascinating new worlds.

 For the romance fan…